 pent so close, as to admit no Vacuum.

 One look from Chrononhotonthologos

 Shall scare them into Nothing.
 RigdumFunnidos,

 Bid Bombardinion draw his Legions forth,

 This is a very good example of sesquipedalian, as Carey has coined long syllabic words.
-Here, the opening line and then the second last line contain multisyllabic words that are very long coinages and give a humorous effect.
+Here, the opening line, and then the second to the last line, contain multisyllabic words that are very long coinages that give a humorous effect.

 Aristophanes, being a comedic playwright, created a long Greek word of about 171 letters, which is shown above.
-This word means a dish consisting of different ingredients like fish, dainties, flesh, sauces and flesh.
+This word means a dish consisting of different ingredients, like fish, dainties, sauces, and flesh.

-Thomas has coined two words in this example.
-The first one has 44 letters and the second has 51 letters.
-These two words are roughly translated as of flesh, bone, organs, blood, nerve, gristle and marrow.
+Thomas Peacock has coined two words in this example.
+The first one has 44 letters, and the second has 51 letters.
+These two words are roughly translated as of “flesh, bone, organs, blood, nerve, gristle and marrow.”
 He describes the human body by using these words.

 Function of Sesquipedalian